FrontendMasters/react-enlightenment/what-is-react.md

 ##### Defining a component

-Below I am creating a `<MySelect>` React component by invoking the `React.createClass` function in order to create a `MySelect` class.
+Below I am creating a `<MySelect>` React component by invoking the `React.createClass` function in order to create a `MySelect` component class.

 As you can see the `MySelect` component is made up of an empty styled React `<div>` node element.